Pavilion at Waikiki

 Across many independent listings, views are consistently described as ocean, park, city, canal, mountain, Diamond Head, golf course, sunrise, and sunset, with no reference to any cemetery.
 Given both MLS and narrative descriptions, it is highly likely this building does not have cemetery views.
 This is treated as an intentional exclusion rather than a correction of past data.

-Multiple remarks explicitly state residents can watch Friday night/Hilton fireworks from private lanais and/or the rooftop, confirming fireworks views from the building.
+Several listings explicitly confirm that residents can watch Friday night/Hilton fireworks from private lanais and the rooftop, providing direct evidence the building has fireworks views.

 No analysis available